-I came across a client machine where, whenever he Hibernated the computer, it ends up in shutting down the machine.
+I came across a client machine where, whenever he Hibernated the computer, it ends up shutting down the machine.
 What used to happen was that he first used the Hibernate option.
-Then while switching back on, the computer would get stuck on the start-up screen and finally turn off the machine, loosing all the saved data.
+Then while switching back on, the computer would get stuck on the start-up screen and finally turn off the machine, losing all the saved data.

 You can also just click on the Battery icon in the notification area and click on More options.

-Next select the power plan you created and use and click on Delete this plan.
+Next, select the power plan you created and use and click on Delete this plan.
 Now use one of the built-in standard Power Plan and see if the problem goes away.